AregaGetaneh/Day_ahead-bidding-strategy/README.md

 ### Plottings

 The 'Plotting' file contains several plotting functions.
 These functions are designed to plot regret (for Bidder 5), social cost, and market clearing prices (for the system), as well as bid prices and payoffs (for Bidders 1 and 5).
-All of these plotting functions take into account three learning cases: all bidders using GPMW, Bidder 5 using GPMW while Bidders 1-4 use Random, and Bidder 5 using GPMW while Bidders 1-4 use their best responses from the diagonalization algorithm.
+All of these plotting functions take into account three learning cases: all bidders using the Degde, Bidder 5 usingthe Hedge while Bidders 1-4 use Random, and Bidder 5 using Hedge while Bidders 1-4 use their best responses from the diagonalization algorithm.
 Furthermore, the functions contain two optimization cases: diagonalization and trustful biddings.
-The code runs only for Bidder 1 in the case where we need to plot for Bidder 5 as well.
-This is the case for bid prices and payoffs functions.
-Hence, it is possible to plot for Bidder 5 by uncommenting the necessary lines in each function where there are comments indicating this.
+The code runs only for Bidder 1 for bid prices (c and d values) and payoff functions.
+However, it is possible to plot for Bidder 5 by uncommenting the necessary lines in each function where there are comments indicating this.

 ### Summary